LeidenUniversityLibrary/digmanclass/_manuscripts/vcf-20.md

 various subjects.
 The scribe and first owner of this manuscript was physician Lorentz Zatzer.
 Zatzer included two of his own recipes in the manuscript.
-Whenever he finished copying a certain passage he wrote down his name and the date (see for example fol.
-110r *Finis Lor.
+Whenever he finished copying a certain passage he wrote down his name and the date (see for example fol. <span data-fol="110r" class="fref">110r</span> *Finis Lor.
 Zatz., vollendet den 1 Apprili Anno 1574*).
 Other owners of this manuscript were Hans Thyle (see binding *Han Thyle 160*), [Cardinal Franz Dietrichstein](https://en.wikipedia.org/wiki/Franz_von_Dietrichstein), [Christina, Queen of